vdoan/AWS-Kong-ECS/README.md

 2. Fixed syntax errors with the latest Terraform version
 3. Fixed Tasks not sending logs to Cloudwatch
 4. Kong actually runs
+5. Can SSH to ECS instances without a bastion via session manager

 # What I would have done if I had more time
 1. Add Tag and Drain Lambdas to hookup ECS with Autoscaling properly to prevent service outages during autoscaling events
 2. Add an RDS/DB container instead of running "DB-less" mode
 3. Used IAM authentication for Kong's access to RDS instead of managing secrets
-4. Secure Access and lock everything down SG, no public access to Kong
-5. clean up the code and use modules more
+4. clean up the code and use modules more
-6. Added a simple Makefile to build and push the container image
+5. Added a simple Makefile to build and push the container image
-7. Mount a Volume for Kong since it's in db-less mode
+6. Mount a Volume for Kong since it's in db-less mode
-8. Test Curl commands on the admin API, still fiddling with ports and haven't found a fix
+7. Test Curl commands on the admin API, still fiddling with ports and haven't found a fix
-9. Actually enroll an API in Kong
+8. Actually enroll an API in Kong

 # What I've failed at so far
 1. Get Kong to start in DB-less mode with both a mounted volume and a config file, can only do one of those atm